 SECTION 4.2 Terms.
 Directors of the Minnesota Alliance on Crime shall be elected to serve a term of three years.
 The start date of each term for each director shall be determined by the Board of Directors and recorded by the Executive Director of the Minnesota Alliance on Crime.
 The directors shall be divided into three (3) classes, approximately equal in number, so that the terms of office of approximately one-third of the directors shall expire each year.
-Each director shall hold office for the term for which the director was elected and until the end of the meeting at which the director's successor has been elected, or until the director's death, resignation, or removal.
-If ratified by the Minnesota Alliance on Crime membership, each director may serve up to a maximum of two consecutive board terms.
+Each director shall hold office for the term for which the director was elected and until the end of the meeting at which the director's successor has been elected, or until the director may serve up to a maximum of two consecutive board terms.
 Directors of the Minnesota Alliance on Crime shall serve without financial compensation.

 SECTION 4.3 Ad Hoc Director.
 As the Board of Directors may find it appropriate from time to time, the Board of Directors may appoint a maximum of three (3) Ad Hoc Directors by majority vote to fill any vacancy on the Board of Directors.
 Ad Hoc Directors may serve a maximum of one year as an Ad Hoc Director on the Board of Directors.
 If ratified by the Minnesota Alliance on Crime membership, each Ad Hoc Director may become a full Director of the Minnesota Alliance on Crime.
 The start date of each term for each Ad Hoc Director ratified to become a full director shall be determined by the Board of Directors and recorded by the Executive Director of the Minnesota Alliance on Crime.
-Ad Hoc Directors of the Minnesota Alliance on Crime shall serve without financial compensation.
-Ad Hoc Directors shall have all responsibilities and authorities of a director of the Minnesota Alliance on Crime, except for the limitations provided for in this section.
+Ad Hoc Directors of the Minnesota Alliance on Crime.
+Ad Hoc Directors of the Minnesota Alliance on Crime and Hoc Directors and recorded by the Executive Director of the Minnesota Alliance on Crime.
+Ad Hoc Directors of the Minnesota Alliance on Crime and Hoc Directors and recorded by the Executive Director of the Minnesota Alliance on Crime.
+Ad Hoc Directors of the Minnesota Alliance on Crime and Hoc Directors and authorities of a director of the Minnesota Alliance on Crime, except for the limitations provided for in this section.
 Ad Hoc Directors may not serve as an officer of the Minnesota Alliance on Crime Board of Directors.